 What to do before you cancel EE broadband

-Before you start the process to cancel your EE contract, there’s a few important steps to keep in mind and follow that’ll make the process all that more easier for you.
+Before you start the process to cancel your EE contract, there are a few important steps to follow that’ll make the process easier, and perhaps save you money.

-Before you kick off the process of cancelling your contract, it’s important to review its terms.
-This will give you a better sense of what timelines and costs, if any, you can expect.
+Before you kick off the process of cancelling your contract, give it a thorough read through.
+This will give you a better sense of what timelines and costs - if any - you can expect.

 Find a new broadband deal

-Find out what’s available in your area right now by entering a postcode:
+Find out what’s available in your area right now by entering your address:

 How to cancel EE broadband

 If you’re out of contract: cancelling EE for free

 For the sake of your bank balance, the best way to cancel your EE broadband service is if you’ve already reached the end of your contract.
 You can safely cancel without worrying about extra fees if you're beyond the minimum term.

 If you're not switching and no longer require broadband at all, you need to call EE on 0800 079 0544.